stevecochrane/Mar-Koochooloo/README.md

 as it gets.

-The in-game fonts are Roobert 11 Medium and Roobert 10 Bold, both of which are included as part of the Playdate SDK.
+The in-game fonts are Roobert 11 Medium and Roobert 10 Bold, both of which are included in the Playdate SDK.

 The tilemaps were made in [Tiled](https://www.mapeditor.org), the pixel art was made with [Acorn](https://flyingmeat.com/acorn/) and the code was written